 If getting lost in nature is your jam, venture to Naval Live Oaks Nature Preserve.
 Part of the beautiful Gulf Islands National Seashore, the nature preserve protects a dense coastal hardwood forest hemmed into a peninsula between Pensacola Bay and Santa Rosa Sound.

-The Naval Live Oaks Nature Preserve is open daily from 8 am to sunset, all year-round.
+The Naval Live Oaks Nature Preserve is open daily from 8 am to sunset, all year round.

 Need a quick break from historical sightseeing?
-One of the best things to do in Pensacola is to beeline south of the historic district to chill out in Bartram Park.
+One of the most popular things to do in Pensacola is to beeline south of the historic district to chill out in Bartram Park.
 Officially known as William Bartram Memorial Park, the waterfront park is a great spot to relax and recharge in the downtown area.

 Although small, Bartram Park is a local favorite for passive pursuits in nature.
 The public park features open grassy lawns and a walking path peppered with benches and picnic tables, perfect for a lunch on the water.

 Visit early in the morning for sunrise or in the evening for sunset to enjoy Bartram Park at its finest.

 Recommended places to stay in Pensacola for sightseeing

 For travelers, the best places to stay in Pensacola are Downtown and Pensacola Beach.
 The two areas comprise many of the city’s top hotels and are close to many of the top Pensacola points of interest.

 Maximize your Florida Gulf Coast itinerary by crashing at this beachfront resort.
 Cool down from the hot Florida sun in the outdoor pool and lazy river.
 Relax in the evening on the sun terrace in front of its fire pit or soak in one of the two hot tubs.